web-arts-unimelb/platforms/README.md

 -------------------------------

 This repository contains makefiles for use with the drush utility.
-They allow you to quickly build a full Drupal 7 platform without needing to manuually fetch and install all contributed modules and libraries.
+They allow you to quickly build a full Drupal 7 platform without needing to manually fetch and install all contributed modules and libraries.

-The created platform includes both the standarf `FoA' install profile as well as the new `Skunkworks' profile with bootstrap theme for mobile-mostly sites.
+The created platform includes both the standard 'FoA' install profile as well as the new 'Skunkworks' profile with bootstrap theme for mobile-mostly sites.

-You can use the `platform.make' file with Aegir as well.
+You can use the 'platform.make' file with Aegir as well.

 USAGE
 -----

-Run `drush make platform.make /target' and sit back whilst the magic happens.
+Run `drush make platform.make /target` and sit back whilst the magic happens.

 UPDATE
 ------

-To update core or contributed modules, simply change the appropriate version numbers in `foa_base.make'.
+To update core or contributed modules, simply change the appropriate version numbers in 'foa_base.make'.

 NOTE
 ----